dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 > Constitutional Supremacy and Judicial Supremacy is one and same thing.
 > - WHY?
 It is said that, we are under the constitution, but the constitution is what Judges say.

+## 'Procedure Established by Law' v/s 'Due Process of Law'
+- British
+	- > 'Procedure established by law' : Limitation only on the power of the executive (has to act withing the procedure defined in law aka no arbitrariness.
+	 > - Equality before law (even you are the king)
+	- Principle of 'Parliamentary Sovereignty' which means no restriction on the power of the parliament to make law.
+	- However, this did not remained a fact since Britain joined European Union.
+So, by Brexit they gain parliamentary sovereignty.
+	- Judiciary cannot challenge law.
+		- HENCE, Judicial Reviews over Executive actions.
+- American
+	- > "DUE PROCESS of LAW" = Principle of 'natural justice'.
+		>  - 'Natural law' is not written, it is understood by reason.
+		>  - 'Natural law 'leave that decision on the judges.
+	- Constitution is supreme.
+	- It means limitations on the power of both, executive as well as legislature.
+	- Judiciary can challenge even the **wisdom of law(legislation)**.